531 PI

 Academic Debi Futter-Puati says a new certificate programme aims to revitalise Cook Islands heritage.

-Indigenous knowledge holders play a crucial role in creating the Certificate in Cook Islands Studies at the University of the South Pacific, the USP’s Rarotonga campus director says.
+She says indigenous knowledge holders are crucial to the creation of the Certificate in Cook Islands Studies at the University of the South Pacific (USP).

 In an interview with PMN Cook Islands host Susnation Seta, Futter-Puati discusses their ongoing journey to establish this programme.